What Is the Digestive System?

 - the jejunum (pronounced: jih-JU-num), the coiled midsection

 - the ileum (pronounced: IH-lee-um), the final section that leads into the large intestine

 The inner wall of the small intestine is covered with millions of microscopic, finger-like projections called villi (pronounced: VIH-lie).
 The villi are the vehicles through which nutrients can be absorbed into the blood.
 The blood then brings these nutrients to the rest of the body.

-The liver (located under the ribcage in the right upper part of the abdomen), the gallbladder (hidden just below the liver), and the pancreas (beneath the stomach) are not part of the alimentary canal, but these organs are still important for healthy digestion.
+The liver (under the ribcage in the right upper part of the abdomen), the gallbladder (hidden just below the liver), and the pancreas (beneath the stomach) are not part of the alimentary canal, but these organs are essential to digestion.

-The pancreas produces enzymes that help digest proteins, fats, and carbohydrates.
+The liver makes bile, which helps the body absorb fat.
+Bile is stored in the gallbladder until it is needed.
+The pancreas makes enzymes that help digest proteins, fats, and carbs.
 It also makes a substance that neutralizes stomach acid.
-The liver produces bile, which helps the body absorb fat.
-Bile is stored in the gallbladder until it is needed.
-These enzymes and bile travel through special channels (called ducts) directly into the small intestine, where they help to break down food.
+These enzymes and bile travel through special pathways (called ducts) into the small intestine, where they help to break down food.
 The liver also helps process nutrients in the bloodstream.

-- The cecum (pronounced: SEE-kum) is a pouch at the beginning of the large intestine that joins the small intestine to the large intestine.
-This transition area allows food to travel from the small intestine to the large intestine.
-The appendix, a small, hollow, finger-like pouch, hangs off the cecum.
-Doctors believe the appendix is left over from a previous time in human evolution.
+- The cecum (pronounced: SEE-kum) is the beginning of the large intestine.
+The appendix, a small, hollow, finger-like pouch, hangs at the end of the cecum.
+Scientists believe the appendix is left over from a previous time in human evolution.
 It no longer appears to be useful to the digestive process.

 - The rectum is where feces are stored until they leave the digestive system through the anus as a bowel movement.

 It takes hours for our bodies to fully digest food.Back to Articles